dennisshushack/BA_Thesis_PI/README.md

-# Monitor Controller File structure:
+# Monitor Controller Repository File structure:
 * `/monitors`: contains the monitoring scripts (RES, KERN and SYS)
 * `/helpers`: contain the randomfile generator and ressource (CPU & Memory measuring script) with instructions
 * `/middleware`: contains the actual middleware and controlls the monitoring scripts (KERN, RES and SYS)
 * `install_source.sh`: To install all needed dependencies

+This Repository is part of the thesis:
+Intelligent Framework to Detect Ransomware Affecting Linux-based and Resource-constrained Devices

 It is **highly** suggested to have a Linux or BSD based operating system running on your main machine.
 Mac OS should also work fine.
 Windows on the other hand can be troublesome.
 If you run a Windows distribution, please consider dualbooting or installing a distro on an external SSD i.e. Ubuntu.
+It is also recommendet to have your machine connected via LAN and not WIFI, due to Network drops.

 # Monitor Controller Instalation: